pandaac/exporter/README.md

 }
 ```

+## Response
+Each parser returns an [Illuminate Collection](https://laravel.com/docs/5.4/collections) object.
+Please refer to the Laravel documentation for details on how to utilise it.

 ## Parsers
 Parsers are what decides how to parse a certain file, and how to structure its response.
 It is important you use the correct parser for the correct file.